uebian/MCPE-Dumper/README.md

 # Native-Addon-Tools
-An android app which can do these things:
+An android app which can do these things:<br>
-1.Convert libminecraftpe.so to function table.
+1.Convert libminecraftpe.so to function table.<br>
-2.Demangle name.
+2.Demangle name.<br>
-3.Generate templates.